The HubSpot INBOUND25 review: AI, the Loop, and what it means for your business

 Applying AI to your support team today

-For customer support teams especially, there's a much faster and more practical way to get started with AI.
+For customer support teams, there is a practical way to get started with AI alongside your existing stack.

-Here's how a tool like eesel AI delivers on the promise of INBOUND25, but without the massive headache:
+Here's how a tool like eesel AI delivers on the vision of INBOUND25 as a complementary option:

-Get up and running in minutes, not months.
-Forget about long migrations and expensive onboarding. eesel AI is built to be self-serve, with one-click integrations for the most popular help desks.
-You can connect it to your current systems and start seeing results almost right away, skipping the pain of a "rip and replace" project.
+• Get up and running quickly. eesel AI is designed for ease of use, with one-click integrations for the most popular help desks.
+You can connect it to your current systems and start seeing results quickly, allowing you to transition into AI at your own pace.

-Train on your most valuable asset: past tickets.
-One of the hardest parts of setting up a new AI is teaching it how your business actually works. eesel AI solves this by learning directly from your historical support tickets from day one.
-It automatically picks up on your brand voice, common customer problems, and what a good answer looks like, all without manual training.
+• Train on your most valuable asset: past tickets.
+One of the strengths of modern AI is learning how your business works. eesel AI can learn directly from your historical support tickets from day one.
+It picks up on your brand voice and common customer problems, mirroring the "Smart CRM" approach of using your own data to drive better outcomes.

-Test with confidence before going live.
-Rolling out a new AI can be nerve-wracking.
-What if it says the wrong thing? eesel AI has a simulation mode that lets you test your AI agent on thousands of your past tickets in a safe environment.
-You can get an accurate preview of its performance and tweak its behavior before it ever talks to a real customer.
+• Test with confidence before going live. eesel AI has a simulation mode that lets you test your AI agent on thousands of your past tickets.
+You can get an accurate preview of its performance and ensure it meets your standards before it ever talks to a real customer.

-You're in complete control.
-Instead of being stuck with a rigid, all-or-nothing system, eesel AI lets you call the shots.
-You can choose exactly which types of tickets the AI should handle, customize its personality, and even define custom actions it can take.
-This lets you start small, build confidence, and scale up your automation at a pace that feels right for you.
+• You're in complete control. eesel AI lets you call the shots.
+You can choose exactly which types of tickets the AI should handle and customize its personality.
+This lets you scale up your automation alongside your HubSpot tools as your team grows.

 This video offers reflections on the key RevOps and AI takeaways from the HubSpot INBOUND25 review.